ibm-cloud-docs/loadbalancer-service/faqs.md

 It is recommended that your load balancer service and your compute instances reside locally within the same data center.
 The load balancer service’s UI does not show compute instances from other remote data centers.
 However, the UI includes compute instances from other data centers within the same city (for example, data centers whose names share the first three letters, such as `DALxx`).
 You can use the API interface to add compute instances from any remote data center.

-## Which TLS version is supported by SSL offload?
+## Which TLS version does SSL offload support?
 {: #faqs-ssl}
 {: faq}